-Problem Possible Cause Possible Solutions Your system display won't turn on when the system is turned on or when the system has resumed.
-The system may be password-protected.
-Check the status indicator panel to verify that the Security icon is blinking.
-If it is blinking, enter your password.
-Your notebook/Tablet PC appears to change setup parameters when you start it.
-BIOS setup changes were not saved when you made them and exited the BIOS setup utility returning it to previous settings.
-Make sure you select Save Changes And Exit when exiting the BIOS setup utility.
-The BIOS CMOS back-up battery has failed.
-Contact your support representative for repairs.
-This is not a user-serviceable part.
-Video Problems The built-in display is blank when you turn on your note-book/Tablet PC.
-The angle of the display and the brightness settings are not adequate for your lighting conditions.
-Move the display and the brightness control until you have adequate visibility.
-The optional Port Replicator is attached, an external monitor is plugged in, and the system is set for an external monitor only.
-Pressing [F10] while holding down the [Fn] key allows you to change your selection of where to send your display video.
-Each time you press the combination of keys you will step to the next choice.
-The choices, in order are: built-in display only, external monitor only, both built-in display and external monitor.
-The power management timeouts may be set for very short intervals and you failed to notice the display come on and go off again.
+Problem Possible Cause Possible Solutions The built-in display is blank when you turn on your notebook. (continued) The power management timeouts may be set for very short intervals and you failed to notice the display come on and go off again.
 Press any button the keyboard, or move the mouse to restore operation.
 If that fails, push the Suspend/ Resume button.
-(The display may be shut off by Standby mode, Auto Suspend or Video Timeout) The notebook/Tablet PC turned on with a series of beeps and your built-in display is blank.
-Power On Self Test (POST) has detected a failure which does not allow the display to operate.
+(The display may be shut off by Standy mode, Auto Suspend or Video Timeout) The notebook turned on with a series of beeps and your display is blank.
+Power On Self Test (POST) has detected a failure that does not allow the display to operate.
 Contact your support representative.
 Your system display won't turn on when the system is turned on or when the system has resumed.
-The system may be password-protected.
+The system may be password- protected.
 Check the status indicator panel to verify that the Security icon is blinking.
 If it is blinking, enter your password.
 The display goes blank by itself after you have been using it.
-The notebook/Tablet PC has gone into Video Timeout, Standby Mode, or Hibernate Mode because you have not used it for a period of time.
-Press a button on the keyboard, or move the mouse to restore operation.
-If that fails, push the Suspend/ Resume button.
-Check your power management settings, or close your applications and go to the Power Savings menu of the setup utility to adjust the timeout values to better suit your operation needs.
-See "BIOS Setup Utility" on page 30.
+The notebook has gone into Video Timeout, Standby Mode, or Hibernate Mode because you have not used it for a period of time.
+Press any button on the keyboard, or move the mouse to restore operation.
+If that fails, push the Suspend/Resume button.
+Check your power management settings, or close your applications and go to the Power Savings menu of the setup utility to adjust the timeout values to better suit your opera- tion needs.
+See "BIOS Setup Utility" on page 29.
 The power management time- outs may be set for very short intervals and you failed to notice the display come on and go off again.
 Press any button on the keyboard, or move the mouse to restore operation.
-If that fails, push the Suspend/Resume button.
+If that fails, push the Suspend/ Resume button.
 (The display may be shut off by Standby Mode, Auto Suspend or Video Timeout) The display does not close.
 A foreign object, such as a paper clip, is stuck between the display and the keyboard.
 Remove all foreign objects from the keyboard.
+The display has bright or dark spots.
+If the spots are very tiny and few in number, this is normal for a large LCD display.
+This is normal; do nothing.
+If the spots are numerous or large enough to interfere with your operation needs.
+Display is faulty; contact your support representa- tive.
+The application display uses only a portion of your screen and is surrounded by a dark frame.
+You are running an application that does not support 800 x 600/1024 x 768 pixel resolution display and display compres- sion is enabled.
+Display compression gives a clearer but smaller display for applications that do not support 800 x 600/1024 x 768 pixel resolution.
+You can fill the screen but have less resolution by changing your display compression setting, (See the Video Features submenu, located within the Advanced menu of the BIOS.
+See "BIOS Setup Utility" on page 29.
+The Display is dark when on battery power.
+The BatteryAid default is set on low brightness to conserve power.
+Press [Fn] + [F7] to increase brightness or double- click on BatteryAid battery gauge and adjust Power Control under battery settings.